BirthdayResearch/oss-governance-bot/.github/PULL_REQUEST_TEMPLATE.md

 #### What kind of PR is this?:
 <!--
 Use one of the following kinds:
+/kind feature
+/kind fix
+/kind chore
-/kind bug
+/kind docs
 /kind refactor
-/kind feature
-/kind documentation
 -->

 /kind